 Whether you’re interested in fine-dining high above the slopes or getting a casual meal in between runs, Stowe has plenty of options for you.
 During the season, try these choice spots:

-- Solstice Restaurant: For another fine-dining option with local, fresh, and mostly organic ingredients, visit Solstice Restaurant at the Stowe Mountain Lodge.
+- Solstice Restaurant: For another fine-dining option with local, fresh, and mostly organic ingredients, visit Solstice Restaurant at The Lodge at Spruce Peak.

 - Mansfield Cafe: Find soups, made-to-order deli sandwiches, and grilled food at this casual stop in the Mansfield Base Lodge.